occupationMeasurement/auxiliary-classification/hilfsklassifikation_database_documentation.md

 - answerOption: contains all answer options
 - abstammung: contains links between predecessor and succesor answer options (they may change over time)
-- abgrenzungen: contains answer options that are (highly) similar to another
+- abgrenzung: contains answer options that are (highly) similar to another

 - folgefrage: contains follow-up questions

 - map_kldb_to_auxcoid: a mapping from kldb-categories to auxco-answer options
-- map_auxco_to_kldb_isco: a mapping from auxco answer options/follow up questions to KldB-/ISCO-categories

 ## Description of table ``answerOption``

+Main table.
+Contains all answer options from the auxiliary classification.

+Attributes:
 - id: primary key, unique (updated with every change)
 - cid: concept id, not unique (generated when a new concept gets defined, but not updated if the concept changes.
 Not sure if useful)
 - valid_from, valid_until: time span during which this id was valid.
 If currently valid, valid_until = "9999-01-01"